The Amazing Race 5: Contestants

-Charla & Mirna returned to compete in The Amazing Race: All-Stars.
-Colin & Christie were also invited to participate in The Amazing Race: All-Stars, but had to decline due to Christie's pregnancy.
+Charla and Mirna returned to compete in The Amazing Race: All-Stars.
+Colin and Christie were also invited to participate in The Amazing Race: All-Stars, but had to decline due to Christie's pregnancy.
 They later competed on The Amazing Race: Reality Showdown in 2019.

 Alison Irwin later appeared on Big Brother: All Stars.
 In 2005, Chip, Kim, Charla, and Mirna all competed on the Bravo reality series Battle of the Network Reality Stars, along with twenty-eight other individuals from various reality series.

 Results

 The following teams are listed with their placements in each leg.
 Placements are listed in finishing order.